aborn/emacs.d/README.md

     * C-x C-m  indent-region
     * C-x C-k  kill-buffer
     * M-w C-s  search and highlight all the matched content

-> for more detail key-binding, please refs to the file keybinding.md
+> Note: for more detail key-binding, please refs to the file keybinding.md

 ## OTHER OPEN SOURCE CODE
 * auto-complete version 1.3.1, the original package in